stefanvermaas/yellow-text/README.md

 This lightweight jQuery plugin ( minified it's just 4.5kb !!! ) can be used to make your text editing proces a lot easier and more fun.
 The text editor only contains the most basic functions you need for editing text.

 ### Install
 **Step 1:** Using this plugin is really simple.
-Just download the source code from GitHub and include the jquery.texteditor-min.js ( for live websites ) or jquery.texteditor.js.
-You're almost good to go now!
+Just download the source code from GitHub and include the jquery.texteditor-min.js ( for live websites ) or jquery.texteditor.js ( for local websites ).

 ```javascript
 <script src="//cdnjs.cloudflare.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script> <!-- include jquery -->